frankb2024/Bad_kids/README.md

 - For debugging, set the constructor flag to $true to run in a windowed, non-topmost mode and see console output.

+How to Run This Project (Step-by-Step for Beginners) If you're new to PowerShell or GitHub, don't worry — follow these steps and you'll be up and running in no time!

+1. 📥 Download the Project
+Go to the GitHub page for this project.
+Click the green Code button.
+Select Download ZIP.
+Once downloaded, unzip the file to a folder on your computer (e.g., your Desktop).

+2. 🧭 Open PowerShell
+Press Windows + S and type PowerShell.
+Click on Windows PowerShell to open it.

+3. 📂 Navigate to the Project Folder
+In PowerShell, type the following command to go to the folder where you unzipped the project:

+powershell
+cd "C:\Users\YourName\Desktop\YourProjectFolder"
+Replace the path with the actual location of your folder.

+4. 📝 Customize Your Schedule
+Open the file called schedule.csv using Excel or Notepad.
+Add your kids' names and the schedule you want to use.
+Save the file when you're done.

+5. 🚀 Run the Script
+In PowerShell, run the script by typing: powershell
+.\bad_kids.ps1
+If you get a security warning, you may need to enable script execution.
+Type this first: powershell
+Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass Then run the script again.

+6. 🖱️ Interact and Exit
+Follow any on-screen instructions.
+Click anywhere on the screen to exit the program when you're done.